Failure to strike down Obamacare may haunt GOP in mid-terms

 Aware their fates might rest on how insurance markets fare, both parties will closely watch insurers' filings due in June.
 Those will indicate what markets they intend to serve in 2018 and what premiums they'd like to charge.

-Also scrutinized will be whether regulatory actions by Trump and health secretary Tom Price buttress or undermine insurance markets.
+Also scrutinized will be whether regulatory actions by Trump and Health secretary Tom Price buttress or undermine insurance markets.

 Trump issued an early executive order that agencies curb implementation of Obamacare, and he's repeatedly predicted the statute will explode.
-Price has noted that the law has 1,442 provisions that leave decisions to the health secretary and said he would study “every single one.”
+Price has noted that the law has 1,442 provisions that leave decisions to the Health secretary and said he would study “every single one.”

-In early evidence Trump is uninterested in severe disruptions, Ryan said last week that the administration will for now continue financing $7 billion-a-year in subsidies for deductibles and co-payments for over 6 million low-income people.
+In early evidence Trump is uninterested in severe disruptions, Ryan said last week that the administration will for now continue financing $7 billion a year in subsidies for deductibles and co-payments for more than 6 million low-income people.

 A federal court ruled the Obama administration had no authorization to fund that program.
 The Trump White House could accept that ruling and halt the payments, which go to insurance companies who've said the money is crucial for them to continue providing policies.